jarmsmagalang/multires/README.md

 # Multiresolution Algorithm

-This package is an implementation of the standard and hybrid multiresolution algorithm as proposed in "Analytic and Monte Carlo Approximations to the Distribution of the First Passage Time of the Drifted Diffusion with Stochastic Resetting and Mixed Boundary Conditions" by J. Magalang, R. Turin, et. al.
+This package is an implementation of the standard and hybrid multiresolution algorithm as proposed in [Computation of the Distribution of the Absorption Time of the Drifted Diffusion with Stochastic Resetting and Mixed Boundary Conditions](https://arxiv.org/abs/2311.03939) by Turin, Magalang, Aguilar, Colombani, Sanchez-Taltavull, and Gatto[^1]

 # Installation